cran-task-views/TimeSeries/TimeSeries.md

   `r pkg("tsutils")` implements the Nemenyi test for comparing forecasts.
   `r pkg("greybox")` provides `ro()` for general rolling origin evaluation of forecasts.
-- Tidy tools for forecasting are provided by
-  `r pkg("sweep")`, converting objects produced in
-  `r pkg("forecast")` to "tidy" data frames.
 - Multi-step-ahead direct forecasting with several machine learning approaches are provided in `r pkg("forecastML")`.
 - `r pkg("onlineforecast")` provides a framework for fitting adaptive forecasting models, allowing forecasts to be used as inputs to models, and models to be updated as new data arrives.